Accelerated Center for Education

 The Accelerated Center for Education (ACE) evolved from a dropout prevention committee headed by then Assistant Superintendent Shirley J. Neeley.
 This "school of choice" for at risk students opened its doors to 60 students in January 1994.
 The original campus consisted of a two-room portable building located on the San Jacinto College North Campus.
 The staff consisted of one principal, one counselor, four core subject teachers, one secretary and one instructional aid.

 Due to the success of the program ACE was moved to its current location at the Joyce Zotz Education Center.
-The number of teachers has increased to fifteen, and the number of students to enter and succesfully complete the program is increasing yearly.
+The number of teachers has increased to fifteen, and the number of students to enter and successfully complete the program is increasing yearly.

 Center for Success